Dropsource/monarch/monarch/README.md

 # Monarch

 Build high-quality UIs with ease.
-Monarch is a tool for Flutter developers.
+Monarch is a tool for building Flutter widgets in isolation.
 It makes building beautiful apps a simpler and faster experience.

 ## Documentation